A spicy grilled sriracha chicken sweetened with barley malt syrup on a bed of garlicky mushrooms and rice, all in one easy to eat bowl.

 A while back ago, I bought a jar of barley malt syrup for fun and I never really got around using it so when I decided to make sriracha chicken today and I couldn’t find any molasses around I thought – this would be the best opportunity try this thing called barley malt syrup out.

 First came the taste test…and WOW!
 I could eat this thing by the spoonful!
-Barley malt syrup has a nice light bitter flavour, a lot less earthier than molasses – oh and it’s sweet, but not too sweet!
+Barley malt syrup has a light bitter flavour, a lot less earthier than molasses – and it’s sweet, but not too sweet!
 The texture of this was quite thick – a lot thicker than honey or molasses so I’d recommend watering it down with a bit of water to use this.

 This is definitely something I’d recommend you buy to try at least once.
 Such a versatile ingredient that can be used in marinades, salads and meats (see it coming up more in my future recipes!)

 I decided to make a spicy sweet chicken with this new found thing and I was not disappointed.
 If you like sweet and spicy chicken then check out this recipe! (you can omit the lemons but I find that the lemons add another dimension of flavour so I decided to keep this in)